indrayam/doctl-scripts/README.md

-# Interact with Digital Ocean Services using CLI and/or Terraform
+# DigitalOcean Services using CLI and/or Terraform